IrisNg/headphones-arena/README.md

 # Headphones Arena

-A website dedicated to compare Headphones objectively and subjectively
+A website dedicated to comparing Headphones objectively and subjectively

 ## Features